tripledio/tripledio.github.io/_drafts/models.md

   Business Layer|  All business logic|
   Data Layer|The persisted data |

  Depending on the architecture of an application, multiple models can live together in the same application.
 In a layered architecture a type of model is typically associated with a certain layer.
 Because they have the same responsibility and are tackling the same problem.
-A layer is nothing more then a separation of code where a certain sub problem is being solved.
+A layer is nothing more than a separation of code where a certain sub problem is being solved.

 ![Models in a layered architecture](/img/classic-models-layers.png){:height="100%" width="100%":class="img-responsive"}

 These different types of models also relate to each other.
 A domain model can be used by different view models, a data model can be used by different domain models, a command model typically has different read models.
-Again it depends on which problem the model is trying to solve.
+It depends on which problem the model is trying to solve.
 Although we want to avoid that de models intermingle and depend directly with each other.

-( An application can exist out of multiple separate deployable parts but lets keep it simple for know and assume that one application equals one deployable.)
+( An application can exist out of multiple separate deployable parts but let's keep it simple for now and assume that one application equals one deployable.)

 # The anti-patterns

-*a.k.a. things i wish people would stop doing*
+*a.k.a. things I wish people would stop doing*

 ## a) Data model as domain model

 This one is simple.
 People call it their domain model but what they really mean is their data model represented in code.
-Preferably with an ORM to perform the translation. **But a domain model is not a data model.** when people talk about their domain model, I have obtained the reflex of probing what kind of model they are actually talking about. *Because a data model does not become a domain model because we start calling it that.*
+Preferably with an ORM to perform the translation. **But a domain model is not a data model.** When people talk about their domain model, I have obtained the reflex of probing what kind of model they are actually talking about. *Because a data model does not become a domain model because we start calling it that.*

 Models serve different purposes.
 When the data model is called domain model, then where did the domain model go?
 Is it even there?
 In practice I usually see it dissolving into an anemic MVC architecture.